 IN FRENCH – Blessed Eugénie Joubert – Saint of the Day – 2 July 2021

-A column (in French) presented on Radio Notre Dame by Magnificat, hosted by Romain Lizé or Jean de Saint-Chéron.
+A column (in French) proposed on Radio Notre Dame by Magnificat, hosted by Romain Lizé or Jean de Saint-Chéron.